ePrint Driver Update

 - Contact email@example.com to request access.

-- Ensure the club or student group (e.g. "Beer Club", "Class of 2022 Section 4", etc.) is clearly labeled on the shipping label so the BMO knows where to route the package.
+- Ensure the club or student group (e.g. "Beer Club", "Class of 2024, etc.) is clearly noted on the shipping label so the BMO knows where to route the package.

-- Alert the BMO (email@example.com) that you are expecting packages.
+- If you are expecting a large shipment (multiple packages and/or heavy ones), alert the BMO (firstname.lastname@example.org) that you are expecting packages.
 This will also help ensure those packages get routed to the appropriate people.